Are Annuities a Good Investment?

 This is one of the most common questions we get asked from both new clients and existing clients: are annuities a good investment?

 For those that are extremely skeptical, it’s usually because a financial planner or advisor has told you to steer clear of annuities, or maybe you’ve even heard about a friend’s bad experience with one.
-Perhaps even more common is that you’ve read some articles online that have told you annuities are awful.

 We wanted to dedicate an article to fully answer the question "Are annuities a good investment?"

-When a financial advisor is telling you to stay far away from annuities, they’re referring to variable annuities.
+When a financial advisor is telling you to stay far away from annuities, they’re usually referring to variable annuities.

 So, are variable annuities a good investment?
 Since we’re making recommendations for the senior audience, we’d say that variable annuities are not a good or safe place to put your money.

 However, variable annuities are just one type of annuity, and we’ve found that most of our clients didn’t know this!